mweel1/usa_high_level/USA-Internet/domain-zone/index.md

 Operating system triggers can also be sent via SSID handshakes for example:

 - Restrict age appropriate content (i.e. don't allow people to play illicit content on an airplane)

+## Virtual Zones

+Cities can have virtual zones which would allow mobile business to operate.
+For example a Surf School that is all contained in a truck would assign their business to a virtual zone.

 ## Department of Transportation